Port Augusta West

 Port Augusta West faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 15.5%, significantly lower than Australia's average of 30.4%.
-This indicates a need for targeted educational initiatives.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 10.2%, followed by postgraduate qualifications (3.3%) and graduate diplomas (2.0%).
-Vocational credentials are prominent, with 36.7% of residents aged 15+ holding them, including advanced diplomas (7.9%) and certificates (28.8%).
+Vocational credentials are prevalent, with 36.7% of residents aged 15+ holding them – advanced diplomas at 7.9% and certificates at 28.8%.

 Frequently Asked Questions - Education